 In today's world it is more important to work quickly and risk making mistakes than to work slowly and make sure that everything is correct.

 There have lots of discussion about work efficiency.
 As for whether the work’s speed is more important that the ratio of correct, ideas vary.
 Some people say that working quickly is more efficient even make some mistake; others mentions than making mistake will waste lots of time.
 In my view, making sure everything is right is the most important thing.
 First of all, making mistake will waste lots of time to repair.
 When people make a mistake in a project, they need spend lots of time review whole project to find the problem.
 And then they also need spend time to fix it.
 This process always spend time longer than they save.
 For example, last week, I need to finish my C programming course's assignment.
 I wanted to play the video game with my friend Jim in the weekend.
 So, I decided use one day to finish it.
-When I finish the programme and run it on my laptop, it reports lots of mistake.
+When I finished the programme and run it on my laptop, it reports lots of errors.
 At last, I spend two days to find those bugs and fix them.
 I spent whole weekend on it.
 On the other hand, the disadvantages of work quickly have never been about make some mistake and waste more time.
 Another disadvantage is that

 Second, some mistakes cannot be repair and they will make some serious consequence.
 People have long believed that work quickly can improve the efficiency even they will make some mistakes.
 Sometimes, however, a mistakes can destroy whole work.
 For example, a taxi driver always drives very quickly, because he can earn more money.
 But he makes a traffic accident and injured.